casper-network/docs-archive/part-a/02-naive-blockchain.md

 ### Parameters

-In general - different finalizers will be based on different finality criterions.
+In general - different finalizers will be based on different finality criteria.
 For the current design we assume that the criterion described [here](https://casperlabs.atlassian.net/wiki/spaces/EN/pages/135921775/Finality+3+Summits) is in use.

 Hence, the finalizer is parameterized by: